bmds-lab/Crackling-phased/README.md

 ## Training the sgRNAScorer 2.0 model (if needed)

-We provided a pre-trained model, however, dependent on your environment (Python and package versions), you may need to retrain it, using the CLI command `trainModel`.
+We have provided a pre-trained model, however, dependent on your environment (Python and package versions), you may need to retrain it, using the CLI command `trainModel`.
+The model is saved to file and may break when newer versions of sklearn try to load it.
 All arguments to this command are optional, as the utility will compute the default values for you.

 You can run the command without any arguments: